Are Metal on Metal Hip Implants Safer Than Plastic?

 Hip Implant Lawsuits

 Lawsuits are being filed for the failure of metal on metal hip implant devices.
 This deals with an area of law called product liability.
 Lawyers will argue in this instance that the manufacturer of these devices knew or should have known of the dangers involved.
 Further they have breached their duty to ensure that their product is safe and free from any harmful defects.
 Further, manufacturers are responsible for posting adequate warnings of the potential dangers involved in using their product.
-If you or a loved one has had a hip implant device fail, it is important to speak to The Bradley Law Firm for guidance.
+If you or a loved one has had a hip implant device fail, it is important to speak to Bradley Law Personal Injury Lawyers for guidance.
 You could be entitled to compensation for your injuries.